AlphaGO AI Bot Log: 23-May-2017

 AI and Chatbots

 A chatbot connected to an AI with working memory is capable of passing the Turing test easily.
-It talks in the human-like manner.
+It talks in a human-like manner.
 Still, it’s quite technically hard to process such Big Data arrays fast enough so far.
 Moreover, complex Back-end should be connected to the User-friendly Front-end.
 That means both Web Dev and UI/UX tasks.

 So, AI chatbot programming is the challenge.
 It requires to apply the latest technologies and to use the most powerful hardware systems in the world.
 Chatbot training data processing, deep machine learning and plenty of other tasks closely connected with the AI inspire thousands of experts worldwide.